wimdetroyer/GildedRose-Refactoring-Kata/README.md

  - in order to reduce nested ifs
  - Since we dont process legendary items this will work nicely
  - with DDD, this is also something we could enforce on the item object itself
+ -
 Drawback:
  - some code needlessly gets executed

+### Step 2.5 - Simplify remaining if statements

+Rationale:

+ - Try to avoid negated if statements (this ever so slightly adds cognitive load)
+ - simplify logic where possible

+### Step 2.6 - simplify variable assignments & increments/decrements